simuxakadiscgolfgod/Space-Weather/README.md

 Solar radiation, as observed by NOAA GOES-18 over the past 24 hours, was below S-scale storm level thresholds.

-Solar Radiation Storm Forecast for Jun 05-Jun 07 2024
+Solar Radiation Storm Forecast for Jun 06-Jun 08 2024

-              Jun 05  Jun 06  Jun 07
+              Jun 06  Jun 07  Jun 08
-S1 or greater   20%     25%     25%
+S1 or greater   20%     20%     20%

-Rationale: There is a slight chance for a greater than 10 MeV proton event exceeding the S1 (Minor) threshold through 07 Jun, primarily due to the flare potential of Region 3697.
+Rationale: There is a chance for a greater than 10 MeV proton event exceeding the S1 (Minor) threshold through 08 Jun, primarily due to the flare potential of Region 3697.

 C. NOAA Radio Blackout Activity and Forecast

 Radio blackouts reaching the R1 levels were observed over the past 24 hours.
-The largest was at Jun 04 2024 0631 UTC.
+The largest was at Jun 05 2024 0856 UTC.

-Radio Blackout Forecast for Jun 05-Jun 07 2024
+Radio Blackout Forecast for Jun 06-Jun 08 2024

-              Jun 05        Jun 06        Jun 07
+              Jun 06        Jun 07        Jun 08
 R1-R2           60%           60%           60%
-R3 or greater   25%           25%           20%
+R3 or greater   20%           20%           20%

-Rationale: Occasional M-class flares (R1-R2/Minor-Moderate Radio Blackouts) are likely, with a chance for isolated X-class flare activity (R3 Strong) on 05-07 Jun.
+Rationale: Occasional R1-R2 (Minor-Moderate) Radio Blackouts are likely, with a slight chance for isolated R3 (Strong) Radio Blackouts through 08 Jun.

 ```